Continuing Education Activity

-Immunoglobulins (Ig) or antibodies are glycoproteins that are produced by plasma cells.
-B cells are instructed by specific immunogens, for, example, bacterial proteins, to differentiate into plasma cells, which are protein-making cells that participate in humoral immune responses against bacteria, viruses, fungi, parasites, cellular antigens, chemicals, and synthetic substances.
+Immunoglobulins (Ig) or antibodies are glycoproteins produced by plasma cells.
+B cells are instructed by specific immunogens, for example, bacterial proteins, to differentiate into plasma cells.
+Plasma cells are protein-making cells participating in humoral immune responses against bacteria, viruses, fungi, parasites, cellular antigens, chemicals, and synthetic substances.
 Immunoglobulins constitute about 20% of the protein in plasma.

-The immunogen or antigen reacts with a B-cell receptor (BCR) on the cell surface of B lymphocytes, and a signal is produced that directs the activation of transcription factors to stimulate the synthesis of antibodies, which are highly specific for the immunogen that stimulated the B cell.
-Furthermore, one clone of B cell makes an immunoglobulin (specificity).
-Besides, the immune system remembers the antigens that caused a previous reaction (memory) due to the development of memory B cells.
-These are intermediate, differentiated B cells with the capability to quickly become plasma cells.
-Circulating antibodies recognize antigen in tissue fluids and serum.
+The immunogen or antigen reacts with a B-cell receptor (BCR) on the cell surface of B lymphocytes.
+A signal is produced that directs the activation of transcription factors to stimulate the synthesis of antibodies, which are highly specific for the immunogen that stimulated the B cell.
+Furthermore, one clone of a B cell makes an immunoglobulin (specificity).
+The immune system remembers the antigens that caused a previous reaction (memory) due to the development of memory B cells.
+These are intermediate, differentiated B cells that can quickly become plasma cells.
+Circulating antibodies recognize antigens in tissue fluids and serum.

-The following are 5 types of immunoglobulins in humans:
+The following are five types of immunoglobulins in humans:

 Antibodies or immunoglobulins have two light chains and two heavy chains in a light-heavy-heavy-light structure arrangement.
 The heavy chains differ among classes.
-They have one Fc region that mediates biological functions (e.g., the binding capacity to cellular receptors) and a Fab region, where resides the antigen-binding sites.
+They have one Fc region that mediates biological functions (e.g., the binding capacity to cellular receptors) and a Fab region containing antigen-binding sites.
 The chains are folded into regions called domains.
 There are 4 or 5 domains in the heavy chain, depending on their class, and two domains in the light chain.
-In the hypervariable regions (HRR) reside the antigen-binding sites.
-There are three HRR in the V domains of each light and heavy chain.
-These fold into regions that produce 2 antigen-binding sites at the tip of each monomer.
-All antibodies exhibit one or more functions (bifunctional) including activation of the complement system, opsonization of microbes to be easily phagocytosed, prevention of attachment of the microbes to mucosal surfaces, and neutralization of toxins and viruses.
+The hypervariable regions (HRR) contain the antigen-binding sites.
+There are three HRRs in the V domains of each light and heavy chain.
+These fold into regions that produce two antigen-binding sites at the tip of each monomer.
+All antibodies exhibit one or more functions (bifunctional), including activation of the complement system, opsonization of microbes to be easily phagocytosed, prevention of attachment of the microbes to mucosal surfaces, and neutralization of toxins and viruses.

 IgA appears in 2 different molecular structures: monomeric (serum) and dimeric structure (secretory).
 The serum IgA has a molecular weight of 160 Kd and a serum concentration of 3 mg/mL.
 Secretory IgA (sIgA) has a molecular weight of 385 Kd and a mean serum concentration of 0.05 mg/mL.
-Being the major antibody in secretions IgA is found in saliva, tears, colostrum, and intestinal, genital tract, and respiratory secretions.
+IgA is the major antibody in secretions found in saliva, tears, colostrum, intestinal, genital tract, and respiratory secretions.

-It appears in mucosa membranes as a dimer (with J chain when secreted) and protects the epithelial surfaces of the respiratory, digestive, and genitourinary system.
+It appears in mucosa membranes as a dimer (with a J chain when secreted) and protects the epithelial surfaces of the digestive, respiratory, and genitourinary systems.
 IgA possesses a secretory component that prevents its enzymatic digestion.
 It activates the alternative pathway of activation of the complement system.

 IgE is a monomer.
 It has a molecular weight of 188 Kd and a serum concentration of 0.00005 mg/mL.
-It protects against parasites and also binds to high-affinity receptors on mast cells and basophils causing allergic reactions.
-IgE is regarded as the most important host defense against different parasitic infections which include Strongyloides stercoralis, Trichinella spiralis, Ascaris lumbricoides, and the hookworms Necator americanus and Ancylostoma duodenale.
+It protects against parasites and binds to high-affinity receptors on mast cells and basophils, causing allergic reactions.
+IgE is considered the most important host defense against different parasitic infections, including Strongyloides stercoralis, Trichinella spiralis, Ascaris lumbricoides, and hookworms Necator americanus and Ancylostoma duodenale.